Fermented Beet Benefits: For Energy, Diabetes, Gut & Heart Health

 As well as nitrates, which are regularly used to treat angina, beets contain betaine – which helps to reduce inflammation, protect against environmental stress and assists the liver by stimulating the flow of bile to break down fat.

 Fermented Beets for Boosting Energy Levels

 Do fermented beets give you energy?
 Yes, they do.
 Or at any rate, there are studies showing just that.

-For example, a systemic review from 2017 found that drinking beet juice improved “cardiorespiratory endurance” in athletes by improving their maximum oxygen uptake (VO2 max) and also their anaerobic threshold.
+For example, found that drinking beet juice improved “cardiorespiratory endurance” in athletes by improving their maximum oxygen uptake (VO2 max) and also their anaerobic threshold.